innovationprotolab/AutomationAI/README.md

     Interpret user instructions: Use natural language processing (NLP) to understand and execute user commands.

-    Support multiple browsers: Work with Chrome, Firefox, Edge, and more.
+    Support browsers: Work with Chrome.

     Generate reports: Provide logs and reports of automated tasks for review.